 Q - How often do fire extinguishers need servicing and do new extinguishers need servicing?

-A - All fire extinguishers should be serviced annually by a competent engineer in accordance with BS 5306: Fire extinguishing installations and equipment on premises: Part 3: Commissioning and maintenance of portable fire extinguishers – Code of practice New extinguishers should be provided by a reputable company and the installing engineer should ensure that they are fit for purpose when installed with the service label marked with the date of installation. - SD Fire Solutions can help you find the correct extinguishers for your needs and provide annual servicing
+A - All fire extinguishers should be serviced annually by a competent engineer in accordance with BS 5306: Fire extinguishing installations and equipment on premises: Part 3: Commissioning and maintenance of portable fire extinguishers – Code of practice New extinguishers should be provided by a reputable company and the installing engineer should ensure that they are fit for purpose when installed with the service label marked with the date of installation. - SD Fire Solutions can help you find the correct fire extinguishers for your needs and provide annual servicing.

 Q - Please could you tell me under Regulatory Reform (Fire Safety) Order 2005 what risk assessment is required for a block of flats and how often this should be reviewed?